Memory-Agents/memory-agents/README.md

 # Memory Augmented Agentic LLM: Initial Setup

-This is the initial setup for the ADL project group 14: Memory Augmented Agentic LLM.
+This is the repository of the ADL project group 14: Memory Augmented Agentic LLM.

 It consists of service dependencies provided by a Docker Compose configuration and the memory agents backend.